GastonZalba/video-gpx-sync-to-srt/README.md

 - By default, place the videos and gpx files inside the input folder `/input`.
 Or, use custom locations passing the arguments `--foldervid path_to_videos/input` and `--foldergpx path_to_gpx/input`
 - `python process.py` to run the script
 - Check the console for details and the `/output` folder (the default) for the exported srt files

+## If not syncing
-- If the files are not syncing, check (and maybe correct) the timezones using `--tzgpx` and `--tzvideo`.
-Also check passing the argument `--stored_date_is_end` to use the metadata date of the videos as the end of the file recording and not the start (the default behavior).
+- Check (and maybe correct) the timezones using `--tzgpx` and `--tzvideo`.
+Some cameras store wrong information, adjust this manually
+- Check passing the argument `--dateisout` to use the date of the videos as the end of the file recording and not the start (the default behavior).
+Some cameras store the start of the recording as the datetime, and others stores the end of it.

-## Limitations / Walkarounds
+## NOTES
-- Timezones: some cameras store wrong information.
-Adjust this manually if you have problems syncing the files.
-- The script search the date in the attributes: `Encoded date`, `Recorded date` and `Creation date` (in that order)
+- The script looks for the date in the attributes: `Encoded date`, `Recorded date` and `Creation date` (in that order)
-- Some cameras store the start of the recording as the datetime, and others stores the end of it.
-Use the argument `--dateisout` to change this if you have problems syncing.
-- This two problems can be easely be solved adjusting these two parameters, but in the other hand, this can prevent bulk processing of mixed video formats.
-If this is your case, process each format in a separate instance setting properly each case.